Smellen/SplunkeGSD/README.md

 Installation Instructions
 =========================

-To install the application: run make install Additional Install Notes:
+To install the application from scratch: run make install Additional Install Notes:
 - The commands will need to use sudo
 - The application will install in /home/www-data which it creates itself
 - In order to not write over any files that might already be there, select [N]one if asked to replace, this will use the files that are there.
 - If asked about mail server, select No Config

+To update the application to current version: run make build

+To update the application with a clean version: run make cleanbuild (Please note that this will need to be run with the makefile in another directory)

 To clean the application: run make clean with the make file out of the directory.